wp-plugins/wp-staging/readme.txt

 = Main Features =

-* Creates a staging website with a few clicks
+* <strong>Easy: </strong> Staging migration possible for everyone.
+No configuration needed!
+* <strong>Fast: </strong> Migration takes only a few seconds or minutes, depending on the size.
-* Access to the staging site will be granted only for administrators
+* <strong>Search Engine Friendly: </strong> Access to the staging site will be granted only for administrators
+<strong>Safe</strong>
 * Admin bar reflects that you are working on a staging site
-* No access to staging site for search engines
+* No access to staging site for search engines and other user
-* Extensive logging if things goes wrong.
+* Extensive logging if migration goes wrong.

 = What does not work or is not tested? =